abalabokhin/NWNForBG/README.md

 - Fixed some small bugs thanks to tipun
 - Fixed some English texts thanks to Daulmakan
 - Updated some item icons thanks to Daulmakan
-- Added component to install the mod as a dedicated compaing.
-This component is coded by Tipun
+- Added component to install the mod as a dedicated campaign.
+This component is coded by Tipun.

 0.95 (1/12/24)